Swarkin/Disdot/README.md

 > [!WARNING]
 > Just like most of my other projects, this is still in early development and barely has any function.

+### QnA
-Q: Why does the code look so messy in some places?
+Why does the code look so messy in some places?<br>
-A: Static typing can improve performance by quite a bit in some cases.
-I'm trying my best.
+Static typing can improve performance by quite a bit, and I'm trying my best to avoid dynamic typing.

 ---